microshare/microshare.github.io/docs/2/general-user/welcome.md

 ## 2. Quick Links
 ---------------------------------------

-Within Microshare there are several profiles, but they all share one thing in common.
-They all have a Microshare account.
+Within Microshare there are several profiles, but they all share one thing in common: They all have a Microshare account.
 This part of the documentation is intended to guide you through the very first steps within Microshare, and to explain the main features of our platform.

 #####  > [First steps in Microshare](../quick-start/create-an-account)